 Peter wrote “the end of all things is at hand; therefore be serious and watchful in your prayers.
 And above all things have fervent love for one another…” (I Pet.
 4:7-8).
 That was his conclusion as he saw prophecy being fulfilled at the end time.
 We are to have fervent love for one another.

-How can we call for a fast for a church project while refusing to call for a collection to be taken for the poor saints in Haiti or the saints in sub-Sahara Africa who might be going through a drought or something like an AIDS epidemic?
+For us today, God could be telling us not to proclaim a fast for a church project, but first call for a collection to be taken up for the poor saints in Haiti or the saints in sub-Sahara Africa who might be going through a drought or something like an AIDS epidemic or a Covid pandemic.
 There are many Christians living in countries where when a natural disaster or a pandemic causes an economic calamity, there are no government safety nets to take care of the people living there.
-Likewise, those in the household of faith in and out of western societies can face dire circumstances in their lives when there is a natural disaster or even individually when one looses his or her job.
+Likewise, those in the household of faith in and out of western societies can face dire circumstances in their lives when there is a natural disaster, a pandemic or even individually when anyone looses his or her job.

 In the Spring of 2020, when the COVID-19 virus struck the world, the actions taken by various countries resulted in many of our brethren in sub-Sahara Africa, Asia and Latin America to suddenly lose everything.
 Their jobs were lost, their shops were closed, they were mandated to stay at home– in some cases by the military & police in a forced curfew and they found themselves without food or very little of it.
 In countries, such as it was in Kenya, it was a matter of instant poverty and many brethren found themselves living on gruel or scouring the hillsides for food to eat.
 Their countries had no bailout programs or stimulus packages or unemployment checks to give out when everything shut down.
-There were no local food banks.
-Many of our brethren lost everything and had no money.
-All the while for many of us in America our big concern was about only being able to buy one large roll of toilet paper at Costco or face mask mandates or inability to attend a sporting event.
+There were no local food banks for brethren to go to and many of our brethren lost everything.
+All the while for many of us in America our big concern seemed to be mainly about long lines at Costco to buy toilet paper and bottled water or our inability to attend various sporting events.
 The daily concern for many of our brethren in other parts of the world was about how they could find something to eat or pay for any medical help needed for their children.
+While there were some churches that did reach out to help brethren living in other countries, too often this wasn’t the case.

 Beyond looking out for the needs of others, as Christians we are to also keep ourselves unspotted from the world.
 That is pure religion.